ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

 # Examples

-* A resolver at `simple.example` that supports DNS over TLS on port 853 (implicitly, as this is the default protocol and its default port):
+* A resolver at `simple.example` that supports DNS over TLS on port 853 (implicitly, as this is its default port):

       _dns.simple.example.
-7200 IN SVCB 1 simple.example.
+7200 IN SVCB 1 alpn=dot simple.example.

 * A resolver at `doh.example` that supports only DNS over HTTPS (DNS over TLS is disabled):
       _dns.doh.example.
-7200 IN SVCB 1 doh.example. ( no-default-alpn
+7200 IN SVCB 1 doh.example. (
             alpn=h2 dohpath=/dns-query{?dns} )

 * A resolver at `resolver.example` that supports
   * DNS over TLS on `resolver.example` ports 853 (implicit in record 1) and 8530 (explicit in record 2), with `resolver.example` as the Authentication Domain Name,